• Athletics

 General Information

-Academic scholarships will cover tuition (up to 15 hours each semester) at the current in-district rate unless otherwise specified.
+Academic scholarships will cover tuition at the current in-district rate, unless otherwise specified.
+The courses must be in the student’s degree program.
 These scholarships do not cover fees or books.
-Students are not required to enroll full- time; however, students must enroll in a minimum of 6 hours each term to qualify.
+Students are not required to enroll full- time.

 Students who fail to meet the renewal criteria may complete an appeal to regain their scholarship eligibility with the Financial Aid Office.
 Appeals will be reviewed by a committee, which will determine appeal status.